 Nancy Terry joined the National Institutes of Health (NIH) Library in 1995.
 At the NIH, Nancy supports the Program on Reproductive and Adult Endocrinology (PRAE) in the National Institute of Child Health and Human Development (NICHD).
 She also supports the Office of the Assistant Secretary for Health (OASH), the Office of the Assistant Secretary for Policy and Evaluation (ASPE), the Office of the Inspector General (OIG), and the Office of Civil Rights (OCR) within the Office of the Secretary at the Department of Health and Human Services.
-She also serves as the Point of Contact for the National Center for Complementary and Alternative Medicine (NCCAM).
+She also serves as the Point of Contact for the National Institute for Allergy and Infectious Disease.

 Prior to joining the NIH, Nancy worked for 5 years as a biomedical reference and hospital liaison librarian at the Himmelfarb Health Sciences Library at George Washington University, and for 10 years at the Washington Hospital Center Library as a clinical librarian.

 - MLS, Library and Information Science, Catholic University of America, Washington, DC